siwaomondi/personal_site/README.md

-My personal site built with the MERN stack.
+My personal site created using create-react-app and hosted on firebase.
 Still Work in Progress